Paulmwas/Python-Miniprojects/README.md

-# Python-Miniprojects -  Simple Clock
+# Python-Miniprojects -
+1.Simple Clock
 Clock README
 This code is an example of a simple clock implemented using the Tkinter library in Python.
 It displays the current time in the format of hours, minutes, seconds, and AM/PM.